Ten FAQs on packaging.

 1. What sorts of packaging might I need?

-Start by ensuring your packaging is, above all else, functional, ie that it keeps the contents secure and physically manageable.
-Take into account the different situations the packaging may need to function in: applying the packaging to the product; storing it on your premises; delivery or postage; storage and display and a retailer or wholesaler; delivery or collection by a customer; and storage, opening and possibly resealing by the end user.
+Start by ensuring your packaging is functional and that it keeps the contents secure and protected.
+Take into account the different situations the packaging may need to function in: applying the packaging to the product; storing it on your premises; delivery or postage; storage and display at a retailer or wholesaler; delivery or collection by a customer; opening and possibly resealing by the end user.

-Secondly, ensure that the packaging identifies its contents adequately and complies with any legal requirements with regard to labelling.
-Packaging may also include appropriate instructions on how to handle the packaging and use the product.
+Secondly, ensure that the packaging identifies its contents and complies with legal requirements with regard to labelling.
+Packaging may also include instructions on how to handle the packaging and use the product.

 Thirdly, take into account packaging's role in marketing.
-Ensure that the quality of the packaging is consistent with your product and corporate image.
-If the product will be displayed (for example, in a shop), design the packaging to help sell the product.
+Ensure that the quality of the packaging is consistent with your brand.
+If the product will be displayed in a shop, design the packaging to help sell the product.

-Depending on your product, you may need anything from bubble wrap to specially (and expensively) printed boxes.
-The main categories are likely to be:
+Depending on your product, you may need anything from bubble wrap to printed boxes.
+The main categories of packaging are likely to be:

 - Corrugated boxes to protect goods in transit.
-Plain or printed with your name, and often bearing handling information, such as 'This way up', 'Use no hooks', 'Do not stack more than three high'.
+Plain or printed with your name, and often bearing handling information, such as "This way up".

-- Solid board cartons in full colour, bearing your corporate imagery and with instructions, country of origin details and, perhaps, plastic window insets.
-These bespoke cartons can be very expensive, especially if they need physical customisation.
+- Solid board cartons in full colour, bearing your corporate imagery and with instructions, country of origin details and, possibly, plastic window insets.
+These bespoke cartons can be expensive, especially if they need customisation.

-- Bottles, cans and containers of all sizes, from blow-moulded jerrycans to vacuum-formed blister packs.
+- Bottles, cans and containers of all sizes, including vacuum-formed blister packs.